2000 United States presidential election in Minnesota: By congressional district

-Bush won 5 of 8 congressional districts, including two held by Democrats.
+Despite losing the state, Bush won five of eight congressional districts, including two that elected Democrats.

 Electors

 Technically the voters of Minnesota cast their ballots for electors: representatives to the Electoral College.
 Minnesota is allocated ten electors because it has eight congressional districts and two senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 10 electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins the majority of votes in the state is awarded all 10 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than his or her candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 18, 2000 to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All were pledged to and voted for Gore and Lieberman: